Effective Date: September 12, 2016

 14.1 Site License and Intellectual Property Rights

-Subject to and conditioned on compliance with this Agreement, Upwork grants you a limited license to access and, if you have created an Account, to use the Site for the purpose of using the Site Services.
+Subject to and conditioned on compliance with the Terms of Service, Upwork grants you a limited license to access and, if you have created an Account, to use the Site for the purpose of using the Site Services.
 You must not access (or attempt to access) the Site or Site Services by any means other than the interface provided, and you will not use information from the Site or Site Services for any purposes other than the purposes for which it was made available.
 You agree not to use the Site or Site Services for offering any goods or services other than Freelancer Services as permitted by this Agreement.
 You must not sell, reproduce, distribute, modify, display, publicly perform, prepare derivative works based on, repost, or otherwise use any content of the Site or Site Services in any way for any public or commercial purpose without Upwork’s prior written consent.
 You must not use any content of the Site or Site Services on any other website or in a networked computer environment for any purpose except your own viewing without Upwork’s prior written consent.
 You must not frame or link to the Site or Site Services except as permitted in writing by Upwork.
 You must not attempt to reverse engineer, modify, adapt, translate, prepare derivative works from, decompile, attempt to interfere with the operation of, or otherwise attempt to derive source code from any part of the Site or Site Services unless expressly permitted by applicable law.
 You will not access Site Services in order to build a similar service or application, or publish any performance, or any benchmark test or analysis relating to the Site Services.
 Upwork and our licensors retain all right, title, and interest in and to all Intellectual Property Rights related in and to the Site and the Site Services.
 The Upwork logos and names are trademarks of Upwork and may be registered in certain jurisdictions.
 All other product names, company names, marks, logos, and symbols on the Site or Site Services may be the trademarks of their respective owners.
-Except as expressly stated in this Agreement, nothing in this Agreement confers any license under any of Upwork’s or any third party’s Intellectual Property Rights, whether by estoppel, implication, or otherwise.
+Except as expressly stated in this Agreement, nothing in the Terms of Service confers any license under any of Upwork’s or any third party’s Intellectual Property Rights, whether by estoppel, implication, or otherwise.

 14.2 User Content License

 When you post User Content on the Site or through the Site Services or provide Upwork with User Content, you represent and warrant that you have the right, power, and authority to post that User Content and grant the licenses specified below.
 You further represent and warrant that by posting or providing such User Content you will not violate third-party rights of any kind, including, without limitation, any Intellectual Property Rights, rights of publicity, and privacy rights.
-To the extent your User Content may be copyrightable, you represent, warrant, and covenant that you are the owner of all the copyright rights to such User Content and that Upwork may exercise the rights to your User Content granted under this Agreement without any liability or obligation for any payment.
+To the extent your User Content may be copyrightable, you represent, warrant, and covenant that you are the owner of all the copyright rights to such User Content and that Upwork may exercise the rights to your User Content granted under the Terms of Service without any liability or obligation for any payment.

 14.3 Unauthorized Access and Use; Site Interference; Malicious Software